terrywbrady/CldAws230/README.md

   - Should a kill trigger be set in the OS (not preferred)
   - Should this be externally controlled by another AWS service?
     - Call Component C7 via a scheduled lambda execution
-- EC2 startup process
-  _The AMI already provides git, docker, docker-compose, and a cloned repo_
-  - Startup script refreshes code, pulls PR, builds image
-    - possible extension - publish built image to either Dockerhub or to Amazon image registry
-  - Run docker-compose up
-    - with options appropriate to the branch and config

 #### C7 Lambda: Stop Running Instance
 Stop an instance freeing up a slot for a new launch